yhttp/yhttp/sphinx/cookbook.rst

 the only way to register handler for http requests is :meth:`.Application.route` decorator factory.

-Hanler function's name will be used as HTTP verb. so, the ``get`` in these example stands for the HTTP ``GET`` method.
+Handler function's name will be used as HTTP verb. so, the ``get`` in these example stands for the HTTP ``GET`` method.